Film: The Last Castle

 - Storming the Castle: A subversion.
 They're storming it from the inside.

-- Thanatos Gambit: Irwin — although it seems it was unintentional.
+- Thanatos Gambit: Irwin-although it seems this was unintentional.

 - Villainous Breakdown: Col. Winter goes through this at the end, even though he had already put down Irwin's uprising.
 It results in Winter shooting Irwin.